OutSystems/docs-odc/src/eap/building-apps/ui/patterns/interaction/video.md

 ---
 tags:
-summary: Video allows you to embed a native video player.
+summary: You can use the Video UI pattern to embed a native video player into your application.
 locale: en-us
 guid: c9dbb039-b648-4395-a19d-863c0fd4cfae
 app_type: mobile apps, reactive web apps
 figma: https://www.figma.com/file/6G4tyYswfWPn5uJPDlBpvp/Building-apps?type=design&node-id=3203%3A18358&t=ZwHw8hXeFhwYsO5V-1
 platform-version: odc
 ---
 # Video

 You can use the Video UI pattern to embed a native video player into your application.